Coronavirus in pictures: Scenes from around the world

 Tourists in Scotland wear face masks as they visit Edinburgh Castle on Jan.
 24. It's been confirmed that 14 people in Scotland with symptoms have tested negative for the coronavirus.
 A daily incident management team has been created by the Scottish government to monitor the developing situation.

-A face mask can be seen in a meeting room of the "Task Force Infectiology" at Munich Airport.
-The task force fights against contagious illnesses like SARS, swine flu, measles and chickenpox.
+A face mask can be seen on Jan.
+24 in a meeting room of the infectious diseases task force at Munich Airport.
+The task force fights against illnesses like SARS, swine flu, measles and chickenpox.
 Soon it may be battling the new coronavirus from China.

-Note: Updated:Caption:CNET News staffPhoto:Feature China/Barcroft Media via Getty Images Updated:Caption:CNET News staffPhoto:Chaideer Mahyuddin/AFP via Getty Images